stevorated/multi-dockerized/README.md

 `yarn compose`
 ~~~~
 And You're done! 🤸

+All of the services are routed through nginx proxy to http://localhost:3050
+**web** service (React app) will be available in http://localhost:3050/
+**auth** service (jwt based auth & handshake endpoint) will be available in http://localhost:3050/auth/v1/some/route
+**fib** service will be available in http://localhost:3050/fib/v1/some/route
+**worker** just provides a sample (redundant) action just to show the capability.

 ### Starting each service

 each of the service has a few scripts in common: